Oskar Werner: Later

 Werner's portrayal of the philosophical Dr. Schumann in the 1965 film Ship of Fools won him the New York Film Critics Circle Award for Best Actor and nominations for the Academy Award for Best Actor, the Golden Globe Award for Best Actor – Motion Picture Drama, and the BAFTA Award for Best Foreign Actor.
-His portrayal of Fiedler in The Spy Who Came in from the Cold (1965) won him the Golden Globe Award for Best Supporting Actor – Motion Picture and his second BAFTA nomination.
+His portrayal of Fiedler in The Spy Who Came In from the Cold (1965) won him the Golden Globe Award for Best Supporting Actor – Motion Picture and his second BAFTA nomination.

 In 1966, he played a book-burning fireman Guy Montag who rebels against a controlled society in François Truffaut's Fahrenheit 451 by Ray Bradbury.
 He played an orchestra conductor in Interlude and a Vatican priest loosely based on Pierre Teilhard de Chardin in The Shoes of the Fisherman in 1968.

 In the early 1970s, Werner returned to the stage and spent time traveling in Israel, Italy, Malta, France, and the United States.
 He appeared in the episode of Columbo titled "Playback" in 1975, and the following year made his final screen appearance in Voyage of the Damned, for which he received another Golden Globe nomination.
-He had an uncredited role as an SS Officer in the 1974 film The Odessa File.
+He had an uncredited role as a Wehrmacht Officer in the 1974 film The Odessa File.

+Werner was also set to appear in Michael Cimino's love triangle drama Perfect Strangers alongside Roy Scheider and Romy Schneider.
+The film was two weeks into preproduction shooting when it was halted, due to a lot of political machinations at the studio.

-His last stage appearance was in a production of The Prince of Homburg in 1983, and he made his last public appearance in 1984 at the Mozart Hall in Salzburg 10 days before his death.
+His last stage appearance was in a production of The Prince of Homburg in 1983, and he made his last public appearance in 1984 at the Mozart Hall in Salzburg ten days before his death.

 Personal life

 In 1944, while serving in the Wehrmacht, Werner secretly married actress Elisabeth Kallina, who was half Jewish.
 The couple had a daughter, Eleanore.
 They divorced in 1952.
 In 1954, he married Anne Power, the daughter of French actress Annabella and adopted daughter of Tyrone Power.
 They were divorced in 1968.
 From 1965 to 1969, Werner was in a relationship with Diana Bennett Wanger, daughter of actress Joan Bennett, and they had one son, Felix Florian Werner, born 1966.

 Werner was an alcoholic, which contributed heavily to the decline of his health and career.
+He was cast in Stanley Kubrick's Barry Lyndon as Captain Potzdorf, then replaced after a week, due to his drinking, by Hardy Krüger.

 On 22 October 1984, he cancelled a reading at the Hotel Europäischer Hof in Marburg an der Lahn, Germany, feeling ill.
 He was found dead of a heart attack the following morning, at 61.
 He is buried in Liechtenstein.